Columbus Criminal Attorney

 It is natural to be overwhelmed with fear, anxiety, and frustration.
 Unfortunately, allowing these feelings to direct your response to the situation can make matters much worse.

 Whether you have been arrested, are being investigated, or have been indicted — protect yourself.
-This means exercising your right to the advice of an experienced Columbus criminal defense attorney.
+This means exercising your right to the advice of an experienced Columbus criminal defense lawyer.

-Talking about your case to the wrong person can mean being convicted, jail time and a permanent record.
+Talking about your case to the wrong person can mean a conviction, jail time, and a permanent record.

 Do not discuss your case with the police, witnesses, or even friends and family members without first speaking with a Columbus criminal attorney.
 Generally, all jail calls are monitored by law enforcement.